-On behalf of the Board, I would like to thank the Group's management team, staff and business associates for bringing yet another successful year for TalkMed.
-I am confident that the management team will continue to work hard to bring greater success in the coming years.
+On behalf of the Board, I would like to thank the Group's management team, staff and business associates for achieving the progress in 2017.
+I have confidence that the management team will continue to work hard to expand TalkMed and bring the Group to more new markets.

-S. Chandra Das Chairman
+Mr S. Chandra Das Chairman